 One advantage of joining a club are the social aspects – meeting other like-minded people and making new friends.
-If boating with others appeals, check that the club offers opportunities such as socials and on water events to meet and mix with other members (at a social distance, as appropriate too!)
+If boating with others appeals, check that the club offers opportunities such as socials and on water events to meet and mix with other members.

 At Boat Club Trafalgar we offer shore side socials where our members can bring guests, plus regular on-water Guided Trips to show you the best destinations to visit and get all the local knowledge.

 In summer months you will regularly find yourself greeted off the pontoons with a cold beer and ice creams for the kids.
 Relax outside the Beach-Hut Cafe and wind down the day with other members as the sun sets across the water.